dart-lang/site-www/src/_tutorials/dart-vm/cmdline.md

 <a href="#" class="dart-popover" data-toggle="popover" title="Parsed arguments" data-html="true" data-trigger="hover focus" data-content="This object contains parsed options and flags.">ArgResults argResults;</a>

 void main(<a href="#" class="dart-popover" data-toggle="popover" title="Command-line arguments" data-html="true" data-trigger="hover focus" data-content="The system passes command-line arguments into the program in a list of strings.">List&lt;String&gt; arguments</a>) {
+  exitCode = 0; //presume success
   final parser = new ArgParser()
     <a href="#" class="dart-popover" data-toggle="popover" title="Define a valid flag" data-html="true" data-trigger="hover focus" data-content="Add a flag definition to the command-line argument parser.
-This code defines the flag -n, which when used displays line numbers.">..addFlag(LINE_NUMBER, negatable: false, abbr: 'n')</a>;
+This code defines the flag -n, which when used displays line numbers.">..addFlag(lineNumber, negatable: false, abbr: 'n')</a>;

   argResults = parser.<a href="#" class="dart-popover" data-toggle="popover" title="Parse the arguments" data-html="true" data-trigger="hover focus" data-content="Parse the arguments that were passed into the main() function.
 The parser stops parsing if it finds an undefined option or flag.">parse(arguments)</a>;
   List&lt;String&gt; paths = <a href="#" class="dart-popover" data-toggle="popover" title="Remaining arguments" data-html="true" data-trigger="hover focus" data-content="To get the arguments that remain after parsing all of the valid options and flags, use the rest property.">argResults.rest</a>;

-  dcat(paths, <a href="#" class="dart-popover" data-toggle="popover" title="Refer to options and flags by name" data-html="true" data-trigger="hover focus" data-content="You can refer to an option or flag by name treating the ArgResults object like a Map.">argResults[LINE_NUMBER])</a>;
+  dcat(paths, <a href="#" class="dart-popover" data-toggle="popover" title="Refer to options and flags by name" data-html="true" data-trigger="hover focus" data-content="You can refer to an option or flag by name treating the ArgResults object like a Map.">argResults[lineNumber])</a>;
 }
 ...
 </pre>